The Britomart Suite

 Finished with Spenser’s invocation to ‘be bold, be bold, be not too bold’, the Britomart sampler is both a fabulous, aspirational piece of needlework, and a reminder to attempt the same boldness in stitching that was displayed by 17th century schoolgirls.
 Showing a child’s creativity, imagination, and fearlessness, young girls created some of the most amazing embroidery that has ever been worked.

-Available as a chart, kit, and class later in 2024, the Britomart sampler will take you on the same learning journey as a 17th century girl, allowing you to get into their mindset while learning, and teach you the language of band samplers.
+A coming project that will be available as a chart, kit, and class, the Britomart sampler will take you on the same learning journey as a 17th century girl, allowing you to get into their mindset while learning, and teach you the language of band samplers.

 The casket toys